schmidtb2779/SEPAgileProject/README.md

 Group Members:
-  Kendra Aumann-Weyenberg (Scrum Master)
+  Kendra Aumann-Weyenberg (Scrum Master),
-  Brandon Schmidt (Tech Lead)
+  Brandon Schmidt (Tech Lead),
-  Libby Walther (Product Owner)
+  Libby Walther (Product Owner),
-  Tanner Bakken
+  Tanner Bakken,
-  Adam Crane
+  Adam Crane,
-  Michael Lee
+  Michael Lee, and
   Casey Reiner

 Completed Functionality:
-  Search by Student Name, Professor Name, or Class Grade and re-grade student labs using a point score within a range or Complete/Incomplete value View, enter, and delete lab notes
+  Search by Student Name, Professor Name, or Class, Grade and re-grade student labs using a point score within a range or Complete/Incomplete value, View, enter, and delete lab notes, and
   View and check off skills that are stored in a skills list for each class section

 Software Used:
-  MySQL Workbench with a Maria Database
+  MySQL Workbench with a Maria Database,
-  FileZilla to access the server
+  FileZilla to access the server, and
   Visual Studio Code (php, JavaScript, HTML) for web pages and database interactions

 Build Instructions: